BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 - For unit tests with **Koin** keep an eye on this [article](https://insert-koin.io/docs/reference/koin-test/checkmodules) as well.
 - [Here](https://insert-koin.io/docs/setup/koin) you can find all gradle dependencies about **Koin** that you may need.
 - The official documentation is unbeatable at the time of this writing.
 See [here](https://insert-koin.io/docs/reference/koin-core/definitions) to understand the very basic things of **Koin** about modules but when it comes to `scoped` dependencies this [article](https://proandroiddev.com/understanding-android-scopes-with-koin-cfe6b60ca579) will do the job!
 One minor thing to notice, in the article about `scoped` dependencies, is that `scope<MyActivity>` does not scope anything to `MyActivity`, it just says that the scope of the dependencies will be found in the `MyActivity` class and there it is `override val scope : Scope by activityScope()`.
 - Last but not least, don't forget the way I used `by inject()` in the `Repository` class in `shared` module at `commonMain` directory.
 I had to make the `Repository` to implement `KoinComponent` interface!
-This can be also viewed in this [article](https://johnoreilly.dev/posts/kotlinmultiplatform-koin/)
+This can be also viewed in this [article](https://johnoreilly.dev/posts/kotlinmultiplatform-koin/).

 #### Unit tests with Koin
-*To be added...*
+- This [answer](https://stackoverflow.com/a/67620830) shows how to use your mock into your modules.
+This helps with field injection in the actual class.
+In my example `Repostiory` class is injected in the test and **mocked `Database`** is retrieved from the Koin container instead of **real `Database`** class.

-*I should experiment with two variations:*
+- The project contains `ksp` integration.
+I could not find any working example about `ksp` so I magically wrote the line by myself.
+Pay attention to the plugin declaration (`id("com.google.devtools.ksp") version "1.7.10-1.0.6"`) as it should match your Kotlin version.
-- *Test class which has the dependencies in the constructor (could be tested without Koin)*
+- The mocking was achieved with MockK library.
+I tried Mockative but with no success.
+Don't forget that the MockK solution is more like a workoaround because it will not work in iOS as I mention [here](https://stackoverflow.com/a/74245709).
+I hope the future will be more hopeful!

-- *Test class which has the dependency in a field (probably could not be tested with Koin)*
+***I should try this again at some time in the future...***

 ## Issues
-Not so much options for libraries!
+Not so much options for libraries and lack of examples!

 ## Disclaimer
 The render of the dog image is from a public [dog api](https://dog.ceo/api/breeds/image/random).